 This isn’t so much a tip for your safety, but for everyone else’s safety.
-Remember that participation in group photos is always voluntary and in some cases might be restricted by the venue or government rules.
+Remember that participation in group photos is always voluntary and in some cases could be restricted by the venue or government rules.
 We know this can be tricky but it’s part of how things are turning nowadays,. so, having that in mind, we recommend doing the group shots as follows: people coming from separate households can be photographed with social distancing in place (at least 1 meter when not facing each other), and people from the same household (bubbles) can be photographed together.
 A good idea to make this part much faster and safer is to just focus on small and intimate group shots like immediate family, the wedding party, etc, and having this shots taken outdoors, remember the key with all this is to keep the a good air flow.

 Dining & Speeches: